itedya/duco-rest-api/README.md

 ## 🟥🟥🟥🟥 WARNING 🟥🟥🟥🟥

 **THIS PROJECT HAS NEW REDESIGNED DATABASE**.
-Old one was bad (no primary keys, no foreign keys, no unique attributes and so on). **New database won't fit to other services built for old database.** If project leaders decide to accept pull request, It is necessary to redesign services for new database.
+Old one was bad (no primary keys, no foreign keys, no unique attributes and so on). **New database won't fit to other services built for old database.** If project leaders decide to accept pull request, It is necessary to update services for new database.

 ## 🟥🟥🟥🟥 WARNING 🟥🟥🟥🟥